hanabi/hanabi.github.io/Reference.md

 * For example, in a no variant game:
   * Blue 1 and red 1 are played on the stacks.
   * Alice has a known playable yellow 1.
 She also has a known playable 2 that could be either blue 2 or red 2.
-  * Alice plays the 2 as a *Speculation Finesse*.
+  * The yellow 1 has *Priority* and Alice is expected to play that.
+Instead, she plays the 2 as a *Speculation Finesse*.
-  * Between blue and red, the blue suit has *Speculation Priority*, since it is the left-most suit of the two.
+  * Between blue and red, the blue suit is the *Speculation Target*, since it is the left-most suit between blue and red.
-  * After the card is played, if it happens to be blue 2, then the rest of the team is promised the blue 3, just like a normal *Priority Prompt* or *Priority Finesse*.
+  * The card happens to be blue 2.
+The rest of the team is promised the blue 3, just like a normal *Priority Prompt* or *Priority Finesse*.
-  * After the card is played, if it happens to be red 2, then the rest of the team knows that the blue 3 was promised.
-Whoever has it should mark it in their hand for later, and perform a *Self-Chop Move* if it gets to their chop, similar to how *Elimination* works.
+* It is also possible for the *Speculation* to fail, meaning that the card does not happen to be the left-most suit.
+In this situation, the rest of the team is still promised the *Speculation Target*, but they should write *Speculation Elimination Notes* for the card.
-* Note that we agree that it is illegal for players to perform a *Layered Speculation Finesse*, so players should not factor in that possibility.
+* For example, in a no variant game:

-### The Priority Bluff & The Priority Layered Finesse
+  * The setup is the same as the previous example.

-* It is possible to lie to the next player and imply a *Priority Finesse* when they have an unrelated card on *Finesse Position*.
+  * The card happens to be the red 2 (instead of blue 2).
-* After the unrelated card is played, since the player who lied was in *Bluff Seat*, no further cards should be promised.
+  * The rest of the team knows that the blue 3 was promised.
+Bob does not see anyone else with the blue 3, so he writes *Speculation Elminiation Notes* on every card in his hand.
-* If an unrelated card was played and the player who lied was not in *Bluff Seat*, it implies a *Priority Layered Finesse*.
+* Note that we agree that it is illegal for players to perform a *Amiguous Speculation Finesse*, so players do not have to account for that possibility.

 <br />